syahvan/doc-chatbot/README.md

 ![Multi-Documents Chat App Diagram](./img/process-diagram.png)

 The application follows these steps to provide responses to your questions:
-1. **Document Loading**: The app reads multiple documents and extracts their text content.
+1. **Document Loading**: The app reads multiple documents (.pdf, .docx, or .txt) and extracts their text content.
 2. **Text Chunking**: The extracted text is divided into smaller chunks that can be processed effectively.
 3. **Language Model**: The application utilizes a language model to generate vector representations (embeddings) of the text chunks.
 4. **Similarity Matching**: When you ask a question, the app compares it with the text chunks and identifies the most semantically similar ones.